 For more information regarding the canine parvovirus, please contact your local veterinarian.

 Dogs that have been obedience trained are less likely to cause a nuisance.
 We offer a registration discount for dogs that have reached an appropriate level of obedience from a certified dog training provider approved by us.
-The training provider currently recognised by us is the Toowoomba Dog Obedience Club.
-To qualify for this discount you are required to have your dog obedience trained/assessed by the Toowoomba Dog Obedience Club.
+Approved training providers are:

 Animal training clubs